Hydrodynamic origin of Korteweg stresses from shear-induced horizontal buoyancy: The effective buoyancy stress as a Korteweg stress

 Unlike the Korteweg stresses derived in Section 3.1, this Taylor-dispersion stress tensor is strictly uniaxial, acting only along the mean-flow direction $\mb e$.
 Because the Poiseuille profile is an externally driven background field independent of the scalar gradient, it lacks the self-coupling necessary to produce the full $(\nabla\rho\otimes\nabla\rho)$ Korteweg structure.
-This comparison reinforces our central thesis that capillarity-like Korteweg stresses are a specific manifestation of systems where the internal transport--shear in our case--is enslaved to the gradient of the transported field.
-This reinforces that capillarity-like stresses are unique to systems where the internal shear is generated by the transported field ($\theta$, $\rho$) itself.
+This comparison reinforces our central thesis that capillarity-like Korteweg stresses are a specific manifestation of systems where the internal transport--shear in our case--is kinematically coupled to the gradient of the transported field.